 One biggest issue is the scalability of algorithms having real-world datasets under the recommendation system, a huge changing data is generated by user-item interactions in the form of ratings and reviews and consequently, scalability is a big concern for these datasets.

 Recommendation systems interpret results on large datasets inefficiently, some advanced large-scaled methods are required for this issue.
-(You can implement these analysis technique for data analysis)

 We observe many products are added more frequently to the database of recommendation systems, only already existing products are recommended to users as newly added products are not rated yet.